grafana/tempo/docs/sources/setup/upgrade.md

   - TraceQL editor needs to be enabled in Grafana to use the query editor.
   - Resource requirements have changed for Tempo 2.0 with the default configuration.

 Once you upgrade to Tempo 2.0, there is no path to downgrade.
-Tempo 2.0 uses the new Parquet block format.

 ### Check Tempo installation resource allocation